goseind/gosein.de/about.md

 ## Some history about me

-My curiosity about all things fundamental to understanding our universe and human progress led me to work as a Software/DevOps engineer at [CERN](https://home.cern/), where I was able to contribute to some of the incredible software CERN builds to store and analyze data.
+Before taking up my role as Platform Engineer in Munich, my curiosity about all things fundamental to understanding our universe and human progress led me to work as a Software/DevOps engineer at [CERN](https://home.cern/), where I was able to contribute to some of the incredible software CERN builds to store and analyze data.

 As a Software/DevOps engineer, I was responsible for the deployment of a European open science federated data infrastructure that allowed scientists from all over Europe to share and analyze data from experiments.
 My team published a [paper on the platform](https://arxiv.org/abs/2305.10166).
 Along the way, I was able to contribute to other open source projects at CERN, such as [Rucio](http://rucio.cern.ch/) and [REANA](https://reana.io/).